The Trinity County Chamber of Commerce is a partner in your prosperity.

 Chamber membership provides the benefits of a voice within a strong advocacy group, distribution of business information at local kiosks, links to your website or Facebook page on TrinityCounty.com and VisitTrinity.com website pages, business information and support on our Chamber website and Facebook page, Chamber-supported business networking events, and promotional assistance.

 We greatly appreciate checks made payable to “Trinity County Chamber of Commerce.”
 If you need to use a credit card, you can pay online through Paypal using the button below:

 Catagory # of Employees Dues Amount Business A 1-10 $96 Business B 11-60 $276 Business C 61-70 $480 Business D 71- UP $636 Real Estate $180 Professional Services $180 Friends of the Chamber $36 Government agency/representative $60 Non-profit/Service/Agency $72 Place of worship/spirituality $72

 Membership in the Trinity County Chamber of Commerce is an investment in our community.
 The Chamber of Commerce helps to improve the business, civic, and social welfare of Trinity County by promoting a healthy business environment and helping to support economic growth and prosperity in our area.

-Statistically, it is an effective way to convey to consumers that a company uses good business practices, is involved in the community, cares about customers, and is reputable.
+Statistically, Chamber membership is an effective way to convey to your consumers that your company uses good business practices, is involved in the community, cares about customers, and is reputable.
 The impact of a local chamber membership on small businesses is more consistent and more powerful than for large, national corporations.
 The caveat here is, however: consumers need to be aware that the small business is involved with its local chamber in order for the benefits to emerge. (“The Real Value of Joining a Chamber of Commerce”, The Shapiro Group Research Study)